gilbox/react-lessons/README.md

 # react-lessons
 Simple to complex react concepts...
+Wherein we learn React by building a commenting system that automatically attaches emojis to each comment based on the comment's [sentiment](https://www.mashape.com/vivekn/sentiment-3).

 ![Screen Shot](react-lesson-ss.png)